 In 20–30% of cases of tetanus, no puncture entry wound is found.
 Superficial abrasions to the limbs are the commonest infection sites in adults.
 Deeper infections (e.g., attributable to open fracture, abortion, or drug injection) are associated with more severe disease and worse outcomes.
 In neonates, infection of the umbilical stump can result from inadequate umbilical cord care; in some cultures, for example, the cord is cut with grass or animal dung is applied to the stump.
 Circumcision or ear-piercing also can result in neonatal tetanus.

 Tetanus is a rare disease in the developed world.
-Two cases of neonatal tetanus have ...
+Two cases ...